featherbear/UNSW-COMP4601/site/content/lectures/implications-of-performance.md

 When pipelining a function, all loops contained in the function are unrolled, which is a requirement for pipelining

 Pipelining loops gives you an easy way to control resources, with the option of partially unrolling the design to meet performance.

+***

+# False Dependencies

+> For operations to block RAM (i.e. two ported), we must alternate between reads and writes as long as `x0` and `x1` are independent - in order to complete the operation.

+What if they are not actually independent?
+For instance, we might know that the source of data never produces two consecutive pieces of data that actually have the same bin.
+What do we do now?
+If we could give this extra information to the HLS tool, then it would be able to read at location `x1` while writing at location `x0` because it could guarantee that they are different addresses.
+In Vivado® HLS, this is done using the dependence directive.